coopersemantics/divorce/CONTRIBUTING.md

 ## Submit a Pull Request

 When your commit is ready to be reviewed, please submit a [pull request](https://help.github.com/articles/creating-a-pull-request).
 Push the topic branch to your fork and then use one of the several options in `GitHub`'s interface to initiate the request.
-Please do not commit `dist` files. `dist` files can only be committed by `Divorce` core members.
+Please do not commit `dist` files.

 It is generally a good practice to file an issue explaining your idea before writing code or submitting a pull request--especially when introducing new features.